-(I) has earned an appraisal designation from a recognized professional appraiser organization or has otherwise met minimum education and experience requirements set forth in regulations prescribed by the Secretary, verification activities must be maintained until year 199.
-All Forest Projects must undergo an initial site visit verification to register with the Reserve.
+(I) has earned an appraisal designation from a recognized professional appraiser organization or has otherwise met minimum education and experience requirements set forth in regulations prescribed by the Secretary, initial site visit verification to register with the Reserve.
 After the initial verification, all Forest Projects must undergo a site visit verification at the interval required in Section 8.3.2.1.